aTinyShellScript/v2.4_AWD/README.md

 - The front and rear plates are designed to be cut out of 0.125"(3.2mm) 5052 Aluminum.
 - The tensioner plates are designed to be cut out of 0.100"(2.54mm) 5052 Aluminum
-- Some of the holes are undersized and designed to be tapped after production.

 ### Printed Parts